 Brick Wall Database Guiding Principles

-There are several principles to keep in mind with your brick wall database.
+There are several principles to remember when developing your brick wall database.

-2. Stay focused.
-Only have people in this database that apply to your research objective.
-For example, if you're studying all the Townsends in New Jersey, omit Townleys from New Mexico.
+Stay focused.
+Include only people in this database who apply to your research objective.
+For example, if you're studying all the Townsends in New Jersey, omit the Townleys from New Mexico.

-With a narrowed-scoped in your genealogy brick wall database, you may quickly see relationships between pertinent facts.
+With a narrowed scope in your genealogy brick wall database, you may quickly see relationships between pertinent facts.
 You may also see clues from the extended FAN Club that can help answer your questions.

-For instance, if you have Germans who traveled on the same ship and train from Hanover to Cincinnati, Ohio, include them in your databases.
-The traveling companions may lead you to answers of origination in the old country.
+For instance, in your databases, include Germans who traveled on the same ship and train from Hanover to Cincinnati, Ohio.
+Traveling companions may lead you to answers about origination in the old country.
 Or they might help you discover more relatives in the New World.

 The primary principle bears repeating.
 Stay focused on your research objective.